Joaquín Villalón Díez

-Joaquín Villalón Díez (born 11 December 1955), known as The Gentleman Murderer (Spanish: El asesino señorito), is a Spanish serial killer who was sentenced to 58 years imprisonment for killing two transsexuals in Madrid in 1992, after having served a previous sentence for killing his wife in Andorra in 1981.
+Joaquín Villalón Díez (born 11 December 1955), known as The Gentleman Murderer (Spanish: El asesino señorito), is a Spanish serial killer who was sentenced to 58 years imprisonment for killing two transgender women in Madrid in 1992, after having served a previous sentence for killing his wife in Andorra in 1981.
 After spending 21 years in prison, he was released in 2013 as per the Parot doctrine.

 Early life and first murder

 Joaquín Villalón Díez was born on 11 December 1955, to a poor family in Mérida.
 Little is known about his early life, but as a young adult, he abandoned the compulsory military service and acquired a fake ID, with which he married a woman in his native Mérida and had two children.
 He did not remain faithful to his wife, as he secretly started dating 25-year-old Francisca 'Paquita' Gracía Coca.

 The pair planned to marry in August 1981, for which they travelled to the town of Les Escaldes in nearby Andorra.
 On 22 July 1981, Paquita revealed to her love that she was pregnant, which caused an argument to erupt between the pair.
 In response, Villalón strangled her and then dismembered the body using an electric saw, before packing the remains into five plastic bags and dumping them into the Bixerrais River.

 Gracía's remains were found not long after by some children playing in the mountains, and police quickly determined that Villalón was the perpetrator, as he was near the crime scene and his lover had mysteriously vanished.
 He was located at a hostel in Spain, and promptly arrested.
 For this crime, Villalón was sentenced to 17 years by a Spanish court, and repatriated to serve at one of the prisons there.